microsoft/code-challenges/Labs/Snapshot Debugging Quick Start/readme.md

 And complete the sign in steps

 3. Open the project on the Desktop, either through the File menu option or through Start Page
-  a.
-Browse to C:\users\build\desktop\mycompany.visitors\
+    1. Browse to C:\users\build\desktop\mycompany.visitors\
-  b.
-Open the solution MyCompany.Visitors.Server.sln
+    2. Open the solution MyCompany.Visitors.Server.sln
 4. Right click on the "MyCompany.Visitors.Web" project and select "Configure Application Insights

  ![](images/002.png)